 There are reference sources that provide information on specific subjects as well as general sources that provide information on many subjects.
 In general, reference sources are either general or subject specific.
 If you need an overview of a subject, perhaps a general information source will suit your needs.
 If you need specialized information, a subject specific tool may be better suited.

-The following reference sources and others are available in the main Reference Collection on Level 4, and/or via the Internet.
+The following reference sources and others are available in the main Reference Collection on Level 4 of Rasmuson Library, and/or via the Internet.

 Dictionaries provide information about words.

 - General dictionaries are the most familiar to us.
 You may even own one.
 This group includes Webster's International Dictionary, the Random House Dictionary of the English Language, and the Merriam-Webster Collegiate Dictionary.
 These sources generally provide definitions, pronunciations, syllabication, and usage.